 Maintaining constant communication with staff during this time is key, even if the news is bad.
 They will trust and appreciate you more than ever.
 We're seeing a 35% increase on the messaging platform within 7shifts—an indication of how critical team communication is in any health crisis.
 These are operators that care deeply about their employees.
 When the industry gets back to normal, staff will remember how you, as a manager, navigated through a very tough situation.
 Do not underestimate the opportunity you have to build loyalty through frequent and honest communication.

-Whether you’re preparing for flu season or the COVID-19 outbreak, keeping your employees at the forefront of your plans is an important way to show them you care about their health and wellbeing.
+Whether you’re preparing for flu season or the Omicron wave of COVID-19, keeping your employees at the forefront of your plans is an important way to show them you care about their health and wellbeing.
 By encouraging staff to stay home when sick, giving them resources to maintain their health, and communicating clearly, you’ll keep your staff and customers healthy.
 And don’t forget to frequently check in with the CDC for updates on the outbreak and how it can affect your restaurant.